zxx24/Unet_plus_plus-for-Weizmann-Horse-Database/readme.md

 **[Unet_plus_plus.pth](https://pan.baidu.com/s/1imaO-CyHwAGlIOFV9vNH1A)** holds the full structure of the best model from my training process.

-Please place the model files in the same level directory as the .py files.The models are trained on GPUs, so please **ensure that your computer has a GPU** when testing or training.

 ## Prepare Your Data

 1. Please obtain the dataset from [Weizmann Horse Database | Kaggle](https://www.kaggle.com/datasets/ztaihong/weizmann-horse-database/metadata).